qrtt1/gradle-maven-metadata-cache-plugin/README.md

 # Known Issues

-A.k.a known issues means something we know it but won't fix it (it can't be fixed).
+Known issues means something we know it but won't fix it (it can't be fixed).

 ## Plugin has no chance to resolve by proxy when the project has been resolved